 - 3. Signage, parking, and lighting shall conform to the Chatham County Zoning Ordinance unless otherwise stated in a specific condition noted above. - 4.
 The application and approved recommendations as provided for and/or conditioned, are considered to be the standards as set forth and shall comply as stated.
-Changes or variations must be approved through the Planning Department or other approving board before any such changes can take place. - 5.
-All required local, state, or federal permits (i.e. NCDOT commercial driveway permits, NCDWQ, Chatham County Erosion & Sedimentation Control, Environmental Health Division, Storm water Management, Building Inspections, Fire Marshal, etc.) shall be obtained, if required, and copies submitted to the Planning Department prior to the initiation of the operation/business.
+Changes or variations must be approved through the Planning Department or other approving board before any such changes can take place. - All required local, state, or federal permits (i.e. NCDOT commercial driveway permits, NCDWQ, Chatham County Erosion & Sedimentation Control, Environmental Health Division, Storm water Management, Building Inspections, Fire Marshal, etc.) shall be obtained, if required, and copies submitted to the Planning Department prior to the initiation of the operation/business. - 6.
+A certificate of occupancy shall be issued within two (2) years from the date of this approval or this permit becomes null and void.